 Our remaining performance obligation is our expected future revenue under existing customer contracts, and includes both cancellable and non-cancellable contracts.
 Our remaining performance obligation was approximately \$8.6 billion as of March 31, 2018, approximately 87% of which related to contracts that were non-cancellable and approximately 11% related to contracts that were cancellable subject to substantial termination fees.
 We assess the contract term of our cancellable contracts as the full stated term of the contract assuming each contract is not cancelled since the termination penalty upon cancellation is substantive.
 As of March 31, 2018, the weighted average remaining customer contract life was approximately 4.5 years.
 Approximately 33%, 23%, and 44% of our total remaining performance obligation as of March 31, 2018 is expected to be recognized as revenue during 2018 and 2019, 2020 and 2021, and 2022 and thereafter, respectively.
-The amount included in the remaining performance obligation represents the full service charge for the duration of the contract and does not include termination fees.
+The amount included in the remaining performance obligation fees.
 The amount of the termination fees, which is not included in the remaining performance obligation amount, is generally calculated as a percentage of the remaining performance obligation associated with the contract.
 In certain cases of breach for non-payment or customer financial distress or bankruptcy, we may not be able to recover the full value of certain contracts or termination fees.
-Our remaining performance obligation includes 100% of the remaining performance obligation of our consolidated ownership interests, which is consistent with the accounting for our ownership interest in these entities.
+Our remaining performance obligation of our consolidated ownership interests, which is consistent with the accounting for our ownership interest in these entities.